-For reasons of safety for people working with the device which, amongst other measures, is achieved by keeping the leakage current as low as possible, the enclosure can be grounded additionally on this extra grounding point, as depicted on the figure to the right (also marked as "10" in "1.8.4.
-Views").
-It requires a separate protective earth line (PE) and the cross section of that line must be at least the same as of the ground conductor in the AC supply cable (see "2.3.4.2.
-Cross section").
+For reasons of safety for people working with the device which, amongst other measures, is achieved by keeping the leakage current as low as possible, the enclosure must be grounded.
+It requires a separate protective earth line (PE), being connected to the grounding point.
+The cross section of that line must be at least the same as with the ground conductor in the AC supply cable.

-Figure 11 - Grounding point
+Figure 12 - Grounding point

-2.3.5 Connection to DC loads
+2.3.6 Connection to DC loads